-These are the three best and popular types of mobile apps: each offers its own advantages and disadvantages, and they all make sense in their specific context.
+These are the three best and most popular types of mobile apps. each offers its own advantages and disadvantages, and they all make sense in their specific context.
 This article will highlight the difference between PWA and Hybrid app along with Native and teach you exactly what you need to know to make an informed decision that makes sense for your business and your financial situation.

-There is a range of best and popular frameworks to develop mobile apps.
+There is a range of best and most popular frameworks to develop mobile apps.
 Depending on your type of business, your goals and the situation in your market sector, the type of mobile application you choose to develop could be the deciding factor between a successful project or a total waste of money.

 Deciding whether to develop your app as a web, native, or hybrid app involves considering a number of factors.
 Read on for the pros and cons of each approach.

 Is a web application different from a website?
 They are very similar, but a web application condenses the content of the regular website to improve mobile functionality.
 Web applications are not for sale on the app store, they actually work on mobile browsers like Chrome or Safari.

 The majority of mobile phone users just want to have fast charging times and a smooth using experience.
 So a web application can be frustrating for some people due to performance and usability issues like load times, small images, and network uptime.

 Progressive web apps (PWAs) are essentially a hybrid between regular web pages and native apps.
 Overall, most web apps lack the functionality of native apps, such as sending push notifications, integrating cameras, locating, or working offline.